Drug and alcohol services guidelines

 Services can be provided by the following providers:

-• medical practitioners, including psychiatrists, with relevant qualifications and experience in treating drug and alcohol dependence
+• Medical practitioners, including psychiatrists, nurses and General Practitioners with relevant qualifications and experience in treating AOD disorders

-• a public or private hospital or a day procedure centre as defined by the Health Services Act 1988
+• Public or private hospital or a day procedure centre contracted through the commonwealth or state government

 What we can pay for

-Within the first 90 days of a client’s accident, we can help pay for drug and alcohol services without the need for you or the client to contact us for approval first.
-The service must be recommended by a health professional, related to the client’s accident injuries and delivered in line with the Clinical Framework.
+Within the first 90 days of a client’s accident, we can help pay for an initial AOD service consultation without the need for you or the client to contact us for approval first.
+The service must be recommended by a medical or health professional, related to the client’s accident injuries and delivered in line with the Clinical Framework.

-If our client has not received treatment in 6 months they will need to seek approval from us before we will pay for further treatment.
-Ask our client for a copy of their approval if you haven’t seen them in 6 months.
+If your client has not received treatment in 6 months they will need to seek approval from us before we will pay for further treatment.
+Ask your client for a copy of their approval if you haven’t seen them in 6 months.

 For details see What we can pay for and How to seek TAC approval.